chen1238/Populations-Genetic-Analysis/README.md

-Threr are many R script, Python script and linux script of population genetics analysis.
+There are many R script, Python script and linux script of population genetics analysis.